We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 With a current price of $24, the Hikker HP-5 hiking poles offer a range of benefits that is similar to the Neewer pole.
 To be fair, these poles get many of the same criticisms, too.
 The "cork" handle isn't actually made of cork (that would be too fragile), but most owners think it's comfortable.
 There's a generally higher production standard to the Hikker, and while some don't like the rotational locks, it's a complaint you hear about that kind of mechanism on most hiking poles — not just the Hikker.
 Nordic walkers in particular favor these poles, which should give a good indication of the kind of terrain they're suited for.

 Though trekking and skiing poles may look alike, they differ in many important aspects — ski poles are flexible, while trekking poles are rigid and strong.
-Trekking poles have textured handles for better grip, and have carbide steel hardened tips so they can plug into rock or soil for better support.
+Trekking poles also have textured handles for better grip and have carbide steel hardened tips.

 At first glance, there's little to separate the $39 BAFX Products Trekking Trail Poles from the Hikker poles.
 They share a similar design and have a similar extension range.
 Both have anti-shock systems, and both lock via a turning collar.
 The only difference appears to be that the Hikker has a thermometer and compass (albeit not that accurate) and the BAFX has extra rubber feet.
 According to our research, BAFX hiking poles are considerably more popular.
 Indeed, customers are highly satisfied with their BAFX hiking poles.